-- 1. The Dietetic Internship at MetroHealth will prepare Interns to become competent entry level Registered Dietitians. - 85% of graduates over a 5 year period will pass the RD exam on their first attempt. - 80% of graduates surveyed will have obtained employment in a dietetics related field within 12 months. - 85% of entry level graduates' employers that can be contacted, will rate our Interns to be excellent or good in their job performance. - 2.
-Through encouragement, motivation and support, program preceptors will increase the number of interns who complete the program. - 85% of Interns that enter the program will complete it within 66 weeks (150%) of their start date. - 85% of Interns will respond that internship preceptors provided "satisfactory" or better encouragement, motivation and support.

-Outcome data will be monitored for program effectiveness, and program outcome data is available upon request
+- 1. The Dietetic Internship at MetroHealth will prepare Interns to become competent entry level Registered Dietitians. - 80% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - Of graduates who seek employment, 80% are employed in a dietetics related field within 12 months of graduation. - 85% of entry level graduates' supervisors that can be contacted will rate our Interns to be excellent or good in their job performance. - At least 85% of graduates responding to post-graduate survey will agree that they were adequately prepared for an entry-level position in dietetics. - 2.
+With encouragement, motivation and support from program preceptors, graduates will complete the internship program in a timely manner. - At least 80% of Interns that enter the program will complete it within 15 months. - 85% of Interns will respond that Internship Preceptors provided "satisfactory" or better in respect to encouragement, motivation and support. - 3.
+Outcome data will be monitored for program effectiveness and program outcome data is available upon request